April 24, 2017

 Strategies for Communication

-The differences between listening and hearing become more evident as we age.
+At California Hearing Center, our audiologists understand that the differences between listening and hearing become more evident as we age.
 Older people may express that they can hear spoken words, but they do not understand what is being said.
 Listening skills can be improved with information, tools, and training.
-Training exercises your brain so it can listen and hear at a suitable level.
 Listening skills can always be improved, whether you use a hearing device or not.
-To improve learning communication, some strategies are:
+By providing our patients with access to training resources and professional guidance, we can help you train your brain so it can listen and hear at a suitable level.

-Learn about new technology and therapy that can bolster your listening skills and prevent decline.
-Hearing aids are certainly a great starting point, and some people need them.
+In addition to the above suggestions, we can also provide you with information about new technology and therapies available that can bolster your listening skills and prevent further decline.
+Hearing aids for example, are certainly a great starting point, and while some people need them, they are not the only solution for those having difficulty hearing.
 Auditory and cognitive training is another important way to engage the brain and improve listening abilities.

 Just having the ability to hear does not automatically grant effective communication or listening skills.
 Hearing devices can be a great help, but listening skills involve actual hearing as well as the ability to understand.
-Learn communication strategies and practice hearing exercises that train your brain to promote listening abilities.
+By being open to learning new communication strategies and practicing hearing exercises that train your brain to listen more carefully, you can improve your understanding and listening abilities despite hearing loss.